MenuDocs/erela.js/README.md

 module.exports = class MyQueuePlugin extends Plugin {
     // Use the constructor to pass values to the plugin. constructor(options) {
-        this.options = options;
+        // Able to use "max" as a option. this.options = options;
     }